gofynd/fdk-store/markdown/auth/internal_/type-aliases/type-alias.UserExistsParam.md

 > **q**: `string`

-- Email id or phone number of user
+- Email id or phone number of user.

 ## Defined In